Nehar-Shinz/CrudOps/README.md

 ```

 ## License Disclaimer
-This project is a demo and is open-source and available for personal and educational use.
+This project is a demo repo and free for personal, educational or commercial use.